LATTE: Application Oriented Social Network Embedding: Proposed Method

 \subsubsection{Task Oriented Network Embedding Objective Function}

-For the task oriented network embedding, the objective function needs to consider both the network embedding loss term as well as the objectives from the external application tasks.
+For the task oriented network embedding, the objective function needs to consider both the network embedding loss term as well as the objectives from the external application tasks with a parameter $c \in [0, 1]$ balances between these two objectives.
 Formally, we can represent the joint objective function to be